skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Relnar shrugs, "I'm sure I have no idea.
 We threw him out.
 Haven't heard from him since."

 "Is he still around here?
-I mean..."
+I mean…"

 "Heavens, we threw him out of the room, not the country!
 We're not barbarians.
-He's still a learned man, I'm sure he's made use of himself somewhere..."
+He's still a learned man, I'm sure he's made use of himself somewhere…"

 "Telling fairy tales!" interrupts another keeper.